nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

 $$E(t) = 2 \cdot \frac{E(d)}{v}$$

-The value of $E(d)$ can be interpreted as the the expected value of distance between the center and a random uniform point in the circle.
+The value of $E(d)$ can be interpreted as the expected value of distance between the center and a random uniform point in the circle.

 To calculate it, let's cut the circle into thin rings with radius $r$ and width $\Delta r$.
 Then the area of these rings is $2\pi r \Delta r$.
 The probability of getting a point inside this ring is the area of the ring divided by the area of the whole circle.